Convert Proprietorship to Private Limited Company

 No Objection Certificate (NOC)

-No Objection Certificate to be obtained from the owner of registered office
+No Objection Certificate (NOC) from the owner of the registered office.

 Rent Agreement